 Avoid any methods involving force and intimidation, such as alpha-rolling, scruffing, muzzle-grabbing, and leash jerks.
 These do not teach the dog what he should do, and could lead to serious behavior problems.
 Focus on removing the things your dog likes as a consequence for mouthy behavior.

 Teach your dog to give you an object in his mouth without becoming defensive.
 Hold a tasty treat under his nose and gently say, “Can I have that?”
 When he drops the item, give him the treat.

 Your dog needs you to teach him good behavior.
-If he chases and mouths your children while they play, keep him on leash or inside the house.
-If he mouths your hand on walks, use a Gentle Leader.
-Stop walking and pull steadily up on his Gentle Leader, releasing the tension when he stops mouthing.
+If they chase and mouth your children while they play, keep them on leash or inside the house.
+If they mouth your hand on walks, use a Gentle Leader.
+Stop walking and pull steadily up on their Gentle Leader, releasing the tension when they stop mouthing.

 If your dog learns that mouthing you makes something good start or something bad stop, he will continue doing it.
 Some dogs learn that jumping up and grabbing their owners gets them lots of attention instead of a trip to the crate.
 Others learn that if they don’t want to be leashed, gentle mouthing makes it stop instead of continue.
 Let the consequences teach the behavior you want.

 Strenuous exercise won’t teach your dog not to mouth you, but it will burn off excess energy that can make mouthy behavior worse.
 Long walks, games of fetch, and play with other dogs can all be helpful.
 Avoid long walks (over a mile) and runs until your dog is one year old.
 The growth plates at the ends of his bones are still developing, and hard exercise can cause swelling or even stunted growth.

 Some dogs use their mouths because they’ve learned it gets a reaction from their owners.
 Teaching and heavily rewarding appropriate behavior will give your dog “legal” activities that will earn him attention for the right reasons.